Bajix/broccoli-config-writer/README.md

 `options` *{Object}*

+Optional.
+This defaults to your `config.browserConfig` options, and is extended by the passed options.
+Hence, this can be entirely maintained solely within your config settings.

 - `whitelist` *{Array}*

 List of paths of config to include.
 Resolves deeply-nested object properties via dot or bracket-notation, and populates objects as needed.
 If omitted, clones config.